Who are the Institutional Holders in Beyond Meat Inc. (BYND)?

 The top institutional shareholder in the company is Baillie Gifford and Company with over 5.32 million shares valued at $665.3 million.
 The investor’s holdings represent 8.49% of the BYND Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 4.09 million shares valued at $510.96 million to account for 6.52% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 2.17 million shares representing 3.47% and valued at over $271.64 million, while Spyglass Capital Management LLC holds 1.64% of the shares totaling 1.03 million with a market value of $128.65 million.

-Beyond Meat Inc. (NASDAQ: BYND) is 11.73% higher on its value in year-to-date trading and has touched a low of $48.18 and a high of $221.00 in the current 52-week trading range.
+Beyond Meat Inc. (NASDAQ: BYND) is 10.64% higher on its value in year-to-date trading and has touched a low of $48.18 and a high of $221.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The BYND stock was last observed hovering at around $147.10 in the last trading session, with the day’s loss setting it -7.44% off its average median price target of $118.50 for the next 12 months.
-It is also 9.9% off the consensus price target high of $155.00 offered by 20 analysts, but current levels are -140.79% lower than the price target low of $58.00 for the same period.
+The BYND stock was last observed hovering at around $136.42 in the last trading session, with the day’s gains setting it 1.88% off its average median price target of $120.00 for the next 12 months.
+It is also 24.84% off the consensus price target high of $184.00 offered by 21 analysts, but current levels are -138.45% lower than the price target low of $58.00 for the same period.

 Beyond Meat Inc. (BYND) Analyst Forecasts

-Beyond Meat Inc. is expected to release its quarterly report on 06/10/2021 and quarterly earnings per share for the current quarter are estimated at -$0.14 with sales reaching $115.77M over the same period.The EPS is expected to grow by 42.60% this year, but quarterly earnings will post 44.20% year-over-year.
-Quarterly sales are estimated to grow 19.30% in year-over-year returns.
+Beyond Meat Inc. is expected to release its quarterly report on 06/10/2021 and quarterly earnings per share for the current quarter are estimated at -$0.16 with sales reaching $113.1M over the same period.The EPS is expected to shrink by -187.70% this year, but quarterly earnings will post 40.20% year-over-year.
+Quarterly sales are estimated to grow 16.50% in year-over-year returns.

 Beyond Meat Inc. (BYND) Insider Activity